Nature Red in Tooth and Claw (book): Reception

-The philosopher Mylan Engel Jr. describes the book as a useful text for philosophy of religion courses, particularly those on the topic of the problem of evil.
-He argues that the book is useful because it "illustrates just how bleak the theist's prospects are for handling this enduring challenge to the rationality of theistic belief", but raises a concern that Murray "downplays the significance of animal suffering", which could lead some readers to not take steps to reduce animal suffering that they personally contribute to.
+The philosopher Mylan Engel Jr. described the book as a useful text for philosophy of religion courses, particularly those on the problem of evil.
+Engel argued, however, that Murray's proposed defences fail by Murray's own standards.
+He rejected the neo-Cartesian arguments on the grounds that there is strong behavioural, anatomical and physiological evidence that many animals feel pain.
+He also criticised the appeal to Satan, the claim that animal pain is necessary for preserving animal life, and the appeal to a law-governed universe moving from chaos to order.
+Engel concluded that the book is instructive because it shows "just how bleak the theist's prospects are for handling this enduring challenge to the rationality of theistic belief", but raised the concern that Murray's treatment may lead readers to underestimate animal suffering.

-Joseph J. Lynch argues that the "Causa Dei" defence of God's existence advocated for in the book "may unjustifiably minimize the significance of animal suffering or simply explain it away", but calls the book comprehensive overall and feels that it will provoke discussion on the topic, even if it does not "solve the problem of God and animal pain".
+Joseph J. Lynch argued that the Causa Dei defence in the book "may unjustifiably minimize the significance of animal suffering or simply explain it away".
+He nevertheless described the book as comprehensive and said that it would provoke discussion, even if it did not "solve the problem of God and animal pain".

-T. J. Mawson argues that the book rather than providing a theodicy, is more of a defence for theism in the light of the available evidence and suggests that overall, the book supports a verdict of "case not proven", when it comes to the problem of animal suffering.
+T. J. Mawson argued that the book is better understood as a defence of theism in light of the evidence than as a theodicy.
+Mawson suggested that the result of the book is a verdict of "case not proven" on the problem of animal suffering.

-C. R. Dodsworth praises the book, calling it "carefully argued, historically grounded and insightful".
-Gary Chartier's review is also positive, calling the book the "only book-length study in English of theodicy and animal suffering in the philosophy of religion", asserting that it sheds light on and analyses one of the most problematic facets of the problem of evil for theists, which has been frequently considered to be intractable and that "Murray has set the standard for the discussion of animal pain as a problem in theodicy".
+C. R. Dodsworth praised the book, calling it "carefully argued, historically grounded and insightful".
+Gary Chartier also reviewed the book positively.
+He described it as the "only book-length study in English of theodicy and animal suffering in the philosophy of religion" and wrote that "Murray has set the standard for the discussion of animal pain as a problem in theodicy".

-C. Robert Mesle is critical of the book, arguing that its focus on "single traditional definition of God" was too narrow and that it did not engage with theologians who have differing conceptions of God, also arguing that the book expresses "low standards of rationality", which "moves us away from the larger quest of great philosophers and theologians".
+C. Robert Mesle criticised the book for focusing on a single traditional conception of God and for not engaging with theologians who hold different views of God.
+He also argued that the book's standards of rationality were too low and that this weakened its contribution to broader philosophical and theological inquiry.